ibm-cloud-docs/dl/dl-comparison-locations.md

 {: tab-title="Americas"}
 {: tab-group="dedicated-simple"}

-[^newyork2]: New York City 2 and 3 connect to the IBM Cloud backbone through New York City 1.
-The primary reason for these PoPs is to extend connectivity to different site providers from our New York City 1 site.
-When planning your diversity strategy, keep in mind that traffic for New York City 2 and 3 have a single, shared path to the IBM network.
+[^newyork2]: New York City 2 connects to the IBM Cloud backbone through New York City 1.
+The primary reason for this PoP is to extend connectivity to different site providers from our New York City 1 site.
+When planning your diversity strategy, keep in mind that traffic for New York City 2 has a single, shared path to the IBM network.

-[^newyork3]: New York City 2 and 3 connect to the IBM Cloud backbone through New York City 1.
-The primary reason for these PoPs is to extend connectivity to different site providers from our New York City 1 site.
-When planning your diversity strategy, keep in mind that traffic for New York City 2 and 3 have a single, shared path to the IBM network.

 |**Location** | **Dedicated on Classic** | **Dedicated**| **Connect on Classic** | **Connect** |